-The first settlers that shaped and tamed this country were nothing more than modern hunter-gatherers and their foraging ways provided a good source of foods when crops were not available.
+The first settlers that shaped and tamed this country were nothing more than modern hunter-gatherers.
+Their foraging ways provided a good source of foods when crops were not available.
 Foraging for wild foods was an important skill and it was passed on to newer generations, even when trading posts were becoming more and more popular.

 Although the members of our modern society no longer have to forage for their meals, foraging for wild foods is an important skill that shouldn’t be forgotten.
-It will provide you with food when the grocery stores will be closed and the supply chains will no longer work.
+It will provide you with food when the grocery stores will be closed.
+Becomes an important skill to help you survive when the supply chains no longer work.

 As we enter the fall season, here are some good examples for anyone that plans foraging for wild foods: